-review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)
+\review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)

 Recreational screen time is free time spent in front of screens - like televisions, video games, and the internet.
 It is possible to get enough physical activity and still engage in an unhealthy amount of screen time.
-The American Academy of Pediatrics recommends NO screen time for children under two years of age.